-Ontario uses a graduated driver’s licensing system.
-At age 16, you can apply for a G1, or beginner’s license.
-You will drive with this license for 12 months before taking a road test.
+Ontario uses a graduated driver's licencing system.
+At age 16, you can apply for a G1, or beginner's licence.
+You will drive with this licence for 12 months before taking a road test.
 If you attend an approved driving school in London, ON, you can take the road test at eight months.

-If you pass this initial road test, you will upgrade to a G2 license.
+If you pass this initial road test, you will upgrade to a G2 licence.
 After another 12-month waiting period, you can take a final road test.
-If passed, you will be awarded a G-class license, and be a fully-qualified driver in Ontario.
-You will be expected to obey specific restrictions and maintain certain standards throughout the graduated licensing process.
+If passed, you will be awarded a G-class licence, and be a fully-qualified driver in Ontario.
+You will be expected to obey specific restrictions and maintain certain standards throughout the graduated licencing process.

 The G1 Written Knowledge Test

-To obtain your learner’s permit or G1 license, you must pass a written knowledge test.
-This is the first step in getting your license.
-Here’s what you need to know:
+To obtain your learner's permit or G1 licence, you must pass a written knowledge test.
+This is the first step in getting your licence.
+Here's what you need to know:

 - Where to write the test – There are many different locations for Drive Test Centres throughout the province where you can write the test, almost certainly one will be convenient to you.
 In London, the DriveTest Centre is located at 4380 Wellington Rd S.

 - What to study – The Written Knowledge Test consists of multiple-choice questions dealing with the basic rules of the road, traffic signs and signals, safety, and practical driving techniques.
 All the questions are based on information from the Official Driver's Handbook.